 - Enlist friends and family members as reminders.
 Ask whether the client can provide contact details for other family members or friends who can assist with reminders about appointments.
 For Aboriginal children and families, this may include people who have cultural decision-making authority or know the family or their culture.

 - Maintain frequent contact: practitioners should follow up and make frequent contact with a client.
-This helps to build a relationship between the practitioner and the client, particularly in the early stages.
+This helps to build a relationship between the practitioner and the client, particularly in the initial stages.

-Being proactive in reflective discussions with families, seeking their involvement in creating solutions and coaching them about how engagement can be sustained in difficult times is essential..
-A practitioner must be aware of any emerging needs of the family, critical events or unintended blocks or issues that may have influenced their ability to engage.
+Being proactive in reflective discussions with families, seeking their involvement in creating solutions and coaching them about how engagement can be sustained in difficult times is essential.
+A practitioner must be aware of any emerging needs of the child and other family members, critical events or unintended blocks or issues that may have influenced their ability to engage.
 Each family is different and should have the choice to do things in a way that will bring out the best results for their family.

-4. Plan for transitions or exit if family is persistently not engaged
+Plan for transitions or exit if a family is persistently not engaged

-- Consult with supervisor/manager: The decision for a family to transfer/exit from a program intervention must be reached in consultation with / under the supervision of a practitioner’s direct line manager.
+- Consult with line supervisor: The decision for a family to transfer/exit from a program intervention must be reached in consultation with / under the supervision of a practitioner’s direct line manager.

 - Ensure case plans and assessments are up to date: The practitioner is to ensure all assessments and case plans are up to date, including identification of elevated child protection risks at the time of case closure/transfer.
 The reason for case closure / transfers must be documented on C3MS.

 - Ensure all partner agencies involved in the case (including the referring agency) are advised that the case closure/transfer will go ahead.